-7. The next element is boron. a.
-How many electrons does boron have and what shells do those electrons occupy? b.
-For the PES for boron predict how many peaks, the number of electron(s) for each peak and estimate the relative energies. c.
+- 7. The next element is boron. - a.
+How many electrons does boron have and what shells do those electrons occupy?

+b.
+For the PES for boron predict how many peaks, the number of electron(s) for each peak and estimate the relative energies.

+c.
 Describe the experimental PES for boron.
 Briefly describe how to interpret the PES for boron.

 NOTE: The PES for boron has three peaks!
 The peak at lowest energy has two electrons so we see the electrons for that peak are the electrons in the first shell.
 Boron has three electrons in the second shell, but according to the PES those three electrons have different energies, although relatively close together.
 One interpretation of this observation is that the three electrons in the second shell occupy two 'subshells' of different energy.
 So the idea of subshells within shells must be introduced to understand the different energies of the three electrons.
 If the PES had shown two peaks, one integrating for two electrons and one integrating for three electrons the concept of a subshell would not be required.

 8. Predict what changes in the PES you would expect to see going from carbon to neon?
 Look at the PES for these second period elements.

-Figure V. PES for Boron (B) through Neon (Ne)
+Figure IV.
+PES for Boron (B)

-9. Answer the following questions after looking at the PES for hydrogen through neon. a.
+- 9. Answer the following questions after looking at the PES for hydrogen through neon. - a.
 Would you agree or disagree with the following statement?
 Explain.
-'The electrons in the second shell all have the same energy.' b.
+'The electrons in the second shell all have the same energy.' - b.
 How many 'subshells' are found in the second shell?
-How many 'subshells' are found in the first shell? c.
+How many 'subshells' are found in the first shell? - c.
 How many electrons are in each subshell in the second shell?
-In the first shell? d.
-Moving systematically from lithium to neon; i.
-How many electrons are in the first shell? ii. what happens to the energy required to remove an electron in the first shell moving from left to right in the second period?
-Support your observation with a meaningful explanation. iii.
-What happens to the energy of the electrons in the outer most shell?
+In the first shell? - d.
+Moving systematically from lithium to neon; - i.
+How many electrons are in the first shell? - ii. what happens to the energy required to remove an electron in the first shell moving from left to right in the second period?
+Support your observation with a meaningful explanation. - iii.
+What happens to the energy of the electrons in the outer most shell? - 10.
+Look at the PES for the elements in the third period (sodium argon) and briefly describe your observations.
+Any surprises?
+Briefly explain your observations.